 - embody rigour and high standards and create coherence in what is taught in schools

-- ensure that all children are taught the essential knowledge in the key subject disciplines
+- ensure that all pupils are taught the essential knowledge in the key subject disciplines

-- go beyond that core, to allow teachers greater freedom to use their professionalism and expertise to help all children realise their potential.
+- go beyond that core, to allow teachers greater freedom to use their professionalism and expertise to help all pupils realise their potential.

 The curriculum has been devised based on the nature of the cohort and the school’s mission to prepare our young people for life after school.

-- To ensure differentiated, sequential and layered knowledge using bronze, silver, gold and platinum targets in each lesson
+- To ensure differentiated, sequential and layered knowledge using targets in each lesson

 - To enrich the quality of education through trips, activities and Theme days.